eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 - **Name:** Neutroswap
 - **Brief Description:** Community-driven AMM & Launchpad on EOS EVM
 - **Relationship to EOS Network / Antelope:** Our app brings liquidity to EOS EVM attracting more projects and users to use the chain.
-- **Reason for Interest:** Capital efficiency, impermanent loss, mitigation, higher fee rewards, reduced slippage, improved price discovery.
+- **Reason for Interest:** Capital efficiency, impermanent loss mitigation, higher fee rewards, reduced slippage, improved price discovery for our app users

 ### Project Details

-We have successfully launched Neutroswap V2.
-What we have done in Neutroswap V2:
+We have successfully launched Neutroswap V2:
 1. The first DApp that reached $1,000,000 in TVL
 2. The first EOS EVM token listed on Coingecko
 3. The first working app on EOS EVM and has active users.